IpekSozbir/TestAutomationWithCypress/README.md

 ---

-# :globe_with_meridians: TestAutomationWithCypress E2E Project
+# 🌐 TestAutomationWithCypress E2E Project

 This repository contains **End-to-End (E2E) test automation** exercises for modern web applications.
 The project is developed using the **Cypress** framework and **JavaScript**, a fast, reliable, and modern testing tool.
 The work covers a wide range of topics, from basic Cypress commands (Element Interactions) to advanced subjects (Custom Commands, POM, API Interception, Faker, and Fixtures).

 ---

-## :hammer_and_wrench: Technologies and Dependencies
+## 🛠️ Technologies and Dependencies

 The core technologies and supplementary libraries used in this automation project are:

 * **Cypress:** The main E2E test framework.
 * **JavaScript:** The test scripting language.
 * **Mocha/Chai:** Test structure (`describe`, `it`, `context`) and Assertion libraries.
 * **`@faker-js/faker`:** For generating random and realistic test data.
 * **`cypress-file-upload`:** To facilitate file upload testing.
 * **`cypress-iframe`:** For interacting with elements inside Iframes.

-### :file_folder: Project Structure and Development Timeline
+### 📁 Project Structure and Development Timeline

-The project is structured according to a 9-day training/development plan, with each day's tests gathered in a separate directory.
+The project is structured according to a 10-day training/development plan, with each day's tests gathered in a separate directory.

 ```
 TestAutomationWithCypress/
 ├── cypress/